-You’ve heard the bad news about too much sitting and now you’re ready to welcome a standing desk
+By now, you’ve probably heard the bad news about how too much sitting can negatively affect your health.
+Therefore, you’re looking towards welcoming a standing desk

 into your life.
-But is there more to know?
+However, you’re wondering “is there more to know?”
 Do you just…start standing?
-Jumping into anything without the right prep can cause difficulties, so read up on Standing Desk basics and make the most of your new office tool.
+Jumping into anything without the right preparation and research can cause problems.
+This post will give you the basics on standing desks and will show you how to make the most of your new office tool.

 Why should I use a standing desk?